fusioninventory/documentation/docs/Advanced_topics/dev/official_download_location.md

----
-layout: single
-title: Official download location
+#Official download location
----

-# Where should we publish new files
+## Where should we publish new files

 ** This document is for FI developers **